• Skip to primary navigation

 Have you ever had that bright, flavorful carrot-ginger dressing from a Japanese-style steakhouse restaurant?
 I haven't had it in years, but the flavor is still strong in my memory.

-So I used that inspiration to create this tasty oil-free version!
+So I used that inspiration to create this tasty refined oil-free version!
 It's tangy, sweet, and has such delicious texture.

 It's so refreshing and a great way to perk up a simple salad.
 Or you could even enjoy it as a vegetable dip!